 Is a terrarium really worth it for African violets?

 Honestly, African violets are not the easiest terrarium plant, and if you're exploring what flowers can grow in a terrarium more broadly, there are species that handle closed or semi-closed environments with far less fuss.
 That said, if you're committed to African violets specifically, a well-ventilated open terrarium with grow lights, bottom watering, and fast-draining soil gives you a genuinely good shot.
-If you want to know whether the same principles apply beyond terrariums, you can also grow outdoor flowers indoors by matching the light, temperature, and watering needs to the specific plants blooms.
-Miniature varieties are the most practical choice for the format.
-Nail the airflow and keep the crown dry, and you'll have blooms.
-Let moisture stagnate and you won't.

 The setup that works best in practice: a Wardian case with the door propped open a few inches, a small clip fan nearby, miniature African violets in individual plastic pots with drainage sitting on pebble trays inside the case, a full-spectrum LED panel 6–7 inches above the crown running 10–12 hours a day, and bottom watering only when the soil surface feels dry.
 That combination hits every requirement these plants have while controlling the two things that kill them fastest in a terrarium: stagnant humid air and wet crowns.